Are you considering a Vilamoura holiday?

 Vilamoura has plenty of things to do and is within easy reach of all the main attractions of the Algarve area.

-Vilamoura Things to Do – Museo De Cerro Villa
+18. Vilamoura Holiday –Museo De Cerro Villa

 I decided to spend some time exploring Vilamoura itself.
 My first stop was the Museo De Cerro Villa, where you could visit Roman remains.
 The remains are actually of two Roman villas, and date from the time that the Romans were in their heyday in the area, around 27BC.